GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 > `runsc-sandbox` threads deadlocked in a kernel futex wait inside `nvproxy` /
 > `gvisor-cuda-cr` while synchronizing CUDA streams and CUDAGraphs.
 This
 > definitively disproves that memory limits or host OOM cause the hang; the
-> issue is an internal driver/sandbox lock inversion.
+> issue is an internal driver/sandbox lock inversion during out-of-band freeze.
 >
 > **GCS FUSE CSI Driver on Linux 6.6:** On newer GKE node versions (e.g.,
 > `v1.36.3-gke.1537000`) where Container-Optimized OS runs Linux kernel 6.6, the